mdtanker/python_package_template/README.md

     - choose public or private.
 This can be changed later, but to be published on PyPI or Conda-Forge, or for the documentation website to work, it needs to be public.
     - create the repository
     - update any repository settings, below are my recommended settings:
+        - enable discussions
+        - only allow squash merging (disable the other options)
+        - always suggest updating pull request branches
+        - automatically delete head branches
-        - protect the main branch so any changed to it need to be made through a Pull Request.
+        - protect the main branch so any changes to it need to be made through a Pull Request.
             - go to the repository's `Settings`, `Branches`, `Add branch ruleset`.
 Name it "protected_main", make the `Enforecement status` Active, include the Default branch as the target, and check the following `Rules`: `Restrict deletion`, `Require a pull request before merging`, only allow `Squash` as a merge method, and `Block force pushes`
 2) Update this template:
-    - clone your repository to your computer with `git clone <url of the github repo>`
+    - clone your repository to your computer with `git clone <url of the github repo>`; if you create the repository on an organization's GitHub instead of your personal one, first fork the repository before you clone it.
     - change all instances of `samplepackagename` in this repository with your chosen name.
-(If use a program like VSCode use a `search and replace` function (i.e. `ctrl+f`))
+(If use a program like VSCode use a `search and replace` function (i.e. `ctrl+f`)), there should be over 100 instances of `samplepackagename`.
         - this includes the folder name of `src/samplepackagename/`
     - replace all instances of `yourname` with your name
         - your name can be "Maintainers of <samplepackagename>" if there are multiple people.
-    - replace all instances of `organizationname` with your GitHub organization (or personal) account name.
+    - replace all instances of `organizationname` with your GitHub organization (or personal) account name, whichever is going to host the repository.
-    - update `pyproject.yml` with a description and keywords
+    - update `pyproject.yml` with a description (1 sentance) and keywords ()
     - add a description of your project here in the README, as well as in `docs/index.md`.
     - add your info to `AUTHORS.md`
     - at this point, it might be good to make your initial commit to your repository with the following git commands: